18 June 2024

 Lesson 9: Make plans for how to handle an incident

 Even if all the necessary steps are taken, leaks can still happen.
-When there is a security breach, organizations can act quickly and successfully with a clear incident response plan.
+When there is a security breach, organizations can act quickly and successfully if they have a clear incident response plan.
 The plan should spell out what each team's duties are, how they should talk to each other, and the steps that need to be taken to limit the damage, get rid of the threat, and get back to normal after the event.

 Lesson 10: Find out from other people